Lebanon's caretaker PM says economic stability at stake with stalled laws

 A financial meltdown that started in 2019 has weakened the currency by more than 90%, paralysed the financial system and frozen depositors out of their savings.
 The government estimates the financial sector's losses at over $70 billion.

-Mikati said parliament should convene a special session that passes, in one package, long-pending plans to revamp the financial sector and help overcome a crisis.
+Mikati said parliament should convene a special session that passes, in one package, long-pending plans to revamp the financial sector and restructure banks, to help overcome the crisis.

+Mikati said four years had passed without a single draft financial reform act becoming law.

 "All these need solutions immediately - if they are not resolved and the parliament does not convene and make it all some kind of one package to be decided on, there won't be economic stability in the country," he said in parliament after a session could not be convened for lack of a quorum.